 People with various jobs in the public health industry describe their positions.

 In the COVID era, epidemiology is typically associated with tracking and understanding the spread of communicable disease, and those sorts of diseases are most certainly of primary concern to epidemiologists, but it’s actually not limited to that alone.
 In broad-stroke terms, it’s the study of any public health-related event or condition and how they impact different populations.
 Epidemiologists are responsible for investigating current public health events and their effect on the public.
 They’re often referred to “disease detectives” because they aren’t holed up in a laboratory somewhere; they’re actually on location, at the site of the public health threat.
 Their work helps everyone from physicians to policymakers better understand the cause of such events, their risk to people, and how to prevent them from occurring again.
 Just some of the contemporary topics epidemiologists study include environmental exposure to toxins like lead and air pollutants…domestic violence rates in certain populations…natural disasters like earthquakes and wildfires…and, of course, infectious diseases like COVID-19.

 Epidemiologists earn an average, annual salary of $70,990.
 The top earners in the field earn an average of $119,290.
 In senior positions with scientific research companies, they can earn an average salary of $112,610, while those in pharmaceutical and medicine manufacturing companies earn an average of $102,460.

 #2 Disaster and Emergency Specialist

-These professionals assemble disaster response plans and train other professionals on the best ways to respond to emergencies and disasters.
-Many of these specialists are employees of the state or federal government.
-They often work for military as well.
-The median salary for these important professionals is about $54,000 per year.
+Disaster and emergency specialists assemble disaster response plans and train other professionals on the best ways to respond to emergencies and disasters.
+Many of these specialists work for state and federal governmental agencies, including the U.S. military.